TartanLlama/tartanllama.github.io/_drafts/sycl.md

  - gpgpu
 ---

-Leveraging the power of graphics cards for compute applications is all the rage right now in fields such as neural networks, scientific programming, high-performance computing, and more.
+Leveraging the power of graphics cards for compute applications is all the rage right now in fields such as machine learning, computer vision and high-performance computing.
 Technologies like OpenCL expose this power through a hardware-independent programming model, allowing you to write code which abstracts over different architecture capabilities.
-The dream of this is "write once, run anywhere", be it an Intel CPU, AMD discrete GPU, DSP, etc. Unfortunately for everyday programmers, OpenCL has something of a steep learning curve; a simple Hello World program can be a hundred or so lines of pretty ugly-looking code.
-Fortunately, the Khronos group have developed a new standard called [SYCL](https://www.khronos.org/sycl), which is a C++ abstraction layer on top of OpenCL.
+The dream of this is "write once, run anywhere", be it an Intel CPU, AMD discrete GPU, DSP, etc. Unfortunately, for everyday programmers, OpenCL has something of a steep learning curve; a simple Hello World program can be a hundred or so lines of pretty ugly-looking code.
+However, to ease this pain, the Khronos group have developed a new standard called [SYCL](https://www.khronos.org/sycl), which is a C++ abstraction layer on top of OpenCL.
 Using SYCL, you can develop these general-purpose GPU (GPGPU) applications in clean, modern C++ without most of the faff associated with OpenCL.
-Here's a simple vector multiplication example written in SYCL:
+Here's a simple vector multiplication example written in SYCL using the parallel STL implementation:

 {% highlight cpp %}
 #include <vector>